 How to Plant and Grow Bok Choy

 A close up of bok choy plants in the garden, their dark green leaves contrasting with the lighter veins and stems, in bright sunshine.
-The background is rich soil surrounding the plants.

 Why not add this easy to grow, delicious vegetable to your cool-weather garden this season?
 Popular in stir-fries, with delicate leaves and crisp white stems, bok choy is a versatile ingredient in the kitchen – and packs quite the nutritional punch.
 Learn how to plant and grow bok choy in your garden.
 Read more now.